Cosmetic Nose Surgery (Rhinoplasty)

 Cosmetic nose surgery can dramatically change your appearance.
 It is common to feel dissatisfied with the appearance of your nose immediately after surgery.
 At this point, the nose is still quite swollen and it may take up to a year for your new nasal contour to fully refine.

 During this time, there may be gradual changes in the appearance of your nose as it refines to a more permanent outcome.
-While the results of nose surgery are permanent, the surgery won’t prevent the effects of aging.
+While the results of cosmetic nose surgery are permanent, the surgery won’t prevent the effects of aging.
 Follow-up with your Cleveland Clinic Cosmetic & Plastic Surgery Center cosmetic surgeon is important to maintaining your results.
+View our nose job before and after photos to see results from actual patients.

 What is involved in recovery?